Langho railway station: Facilities

-The station is unmanned and has no ticketing provision, so these must be bought on the train or in advance of travel.
+The station is unstaffed and has no ticketing provision, so these must be bought on the train or in advance of travel.
 The two platforms are staggered, either side of the pedestrian underpass that links them (the Clitheroe-bound one being the more northerly of the two); the original station had its platforms opposite one another but the building of new housing prevented this arrangement from being used for its replacement.
 Shelters are provided on each platform, along with timetable poster boards and customer help point.
 Running information is also made available by automatic announcements and telephone.
 No step-free access is possible, as the platforms are above street level and only reached via stairs.

 Services

 There is generally an hourly service daily northbound to Clitheroe and southbound to Blackburn and Manchester Victoria with extra trains during peak hours.

-On Sundays in the summer, one or two trains operate from Preston or Blackpool North along the Ribble Valley Line via Clitheroe to Hellifield railway station and onwards towards Carlisle.
-These terminate at Hellifield in the winter, but have onward connections for stations to Carlisle.
+On Saturdays (June 2024 onwards) two trains operate from Rochdale through Manchester Victoria and along the Ribble Valley Line via Clitheroe and Hellifield and onwards towards Ribblehead.
+(This replaces the previous Dales Rail service from Blackpool/Preston to Hellifield and Carlisle).